wame/GeneratorBundle/README.md

 This file will only be generated if it doesn't exist yet and is not affected by the `--overwrite` option.

+**TIP:**
+If you haven't set up any security settings yet, like configuring the FOSUSerBundle, the generated code becomes hard to check in your interface as  you need to be the admin.

+A quick way to log in, without setting up the entire security and login, is to add the following to your `app/config/config_dev.yml`

+    security:
+        encoders:
+            Symfony\Component\Security\Core\User\User: plaintext
+        firewalls:
+            main:
+                anonymous: ~
+                http_basic: ~
+        providers:
+            in_memory:
+                memory:
+                    users:
+                        admin:
+                            password: admin
+                            roles: 'ROLE_ADMIN'

+This will directly enable you to login using basic_auth when you are in development-environment.

 ## Enum generation